OSVR/OSVR-Core/README.md

 (Intended to be licensed under the Apache License, Version 2.0)

+## Binary Snapshot Documentation
+This snapshot contains documentation, example code, JSON schemas, and JSON descriptor files in the `share/doc/osvrcore` directory.

+That directory may also contain an `api` subdirectory with generated API documentation.
+If your snapshot does not include this API documentation, [contact us](mailto:support@opengoggles.org?subject=Access%20to%20API%20documentation%20site) for access to a live-updated web site with this documentation.

+## Source Documentation
-See [the HACKING.md file](HACKING.md) for some development guidelines for working on this codebase itself.
+See [the HACKING file](HACKING.md) for some development guidelines for working on this code base itself.

 If you're looking at the source tree, not a binary snapshot, you may be interested in [build docs](docs/Building.md).
+You may also be interested in [contacting us for access to binary snapshots](mailto:support@opengoggles.org?subject=Access%20to%20binary%20snapshots)

 ## Vendored Projects